famsalcas/p/README.md

 For test and use for less than 5 people.
-It's a collection of some of links from publicly playlist
+It's a collection of some links from publicly playlist